Hamlet or the Last Game without MMORPG Features, Shaders and Product Placement

 - 12 % negative mentions

-The story of the game is a loose and often nonsensical adaptation of Shakespeare's "Hamlet," featuring a time traveler who inadvertently disrupts the original narrative.
-While some players appreciate its quirky humor and cute art style, many criticize the execution as shallow and poorly constructed, with a simplistic plot that bears little resemblance to the source material.
-Overall, the storyline is seen as a light, comedic diversion rather than a serious retelling of the classic tragedy.
+The story of the game is a loose and often nonsensical adaptation of Shakespeare's "Hamlet," featuring a time traveler who inadvertently disrupts the original plot.
+While some players appreciate its quirky humor and art style, many criticize the execution as shallow and poorly constructed, with a linear narrative that lacks depth and coherence.
+Overall, the game is seen as a light, comedic take on a classic, but it may only appeal to those looking for a quick, entertaining experience rather than a faithful retelling of the original story.

 “The story (which is obviously based on Shakespeare's Hamlet) is charming while simplistic.”